Bachelor of Science in Athletic Training (BSAT)

-Our curriculum is designed to provide our students with a comprehensive athletic training education experience, rooted in a strong basic science and liberal arts foundation.
-Our aim is to educate and train students to provide evidence-based, patient centered care.
+Our curriculum is designed to provide our students with a comprehensive Athletic Training experience, rooted in a strong basic science and liberal arts foundation.
+Our aim is to educate and train students to provide evidence-based, patient-centered care.
 In order to achieve this outcome, we provide our students with a high quality educational experience that emphasizes critical thinking.

 The Athletic Training curriculum is divided into two phases, the Pre-Professional Phase and the Professional Phase.
 The Pre-Professional Phase consists of the freshmen and sophomore year, while the Professional Phase is made up by the junior and senior year.

 By the completion of the curriculum students will be clinically proficient in the following areas:

 - Acute care of injuries and illnesses